directus/directus/docs/extensions/marketplace/publishing.md

 ## Directus Extensions Registry

 Directus hosts and manages our own extensions registry, which currently mirrors the contents of npm with a new API that allows for greater searching/filtering.
-It also allows for security features such as the ability to store additional data - such as extension blocking/delisting.
+It also allows for security features such as extension blocking/delisting.

 In the future, the registry may allow extensions or authors to be 'verified' and inclusion of extensions from different sources on top of npm.